cosmos/cosmos-sdk/docs/architecture/adr-004-genesis-modes.md

 ### Proposed Solution

-The proposed solution is to add a command to update a genesis file with the missing values/field.
+We propose to add a command to update a genesis file with the missing values/field.

 With this command, the user provides a `genesis.json` file with the minimum amount